FarzanehZareian/Unity-Mixed-Reality-Crack-Detection/README.md

 ⟦Your Project Name Here⟧

-🧠 Overview
+# Overview

 This project presents a Mixed Reality application developed using Unity and the Microsoft Mixed Reality Toolkit (MRTK), targeting HoloLens 2 and the Universal Windows Platform (UWP).

 The system integrates real-time visual processing with an interactive mixed reality interface, enabling users to visualize classification results, overlays, and confidence indicators directly within the physical environment.
-The application is designed to be reproducible, extensible, and deployment-ready, even in the absence of physical HoloLens hardware.
+The application is designed to be reproducible, extensible, and deployment-ready.

-🎯 Key Features
+# Key Features

-Mixed Reality user interface using MRTK
+1- Mixed Reality user interface using MRTK

-UWP-compatible build pipeline (IL2CPP, ARM64)
+2- UWP-compatible build pipeline (IL2CPP, ARM64)

-Optional visual overlay for model input/output
+3- Optional visual overlay for model input/output

-Toggle-based UI controls for enabling/disabling overlays

-Confidence visualization (e.g., confidence bar or label)
+4- Toggle-based UI controls for enabling/disabling overlays 5- Confidence visualization (e.g., confidence label)

-OpenXR-based XR configuration (no legacy XR)
+6- OpenXR-based XR configuration (no legacy XR)

-Fully documented build and deployment steps
+7- Fully documented build and deployment steps

 🏗️ System Architecture